filecoin-project/devgrants/rfp-proposals/rfp-proposal-diagram-the-filecoin-blockchain.md

 ## Deliverables
 - Diagrams of Filecoin Blockchain including the whole life cycle, storage and retrieval cycle, state trie and other necessary parts at the level of detail and visual quality of Lee Thomas’ [diagram of the Ethereum Yellow paper](https://i.stack.imgur.com/afWDt.jpg) and [state trie](https://i.stack.imgur.com/s6yKz.png) [[Source](https://ethereum.stackexchange.com/questions/268/ethereum-block-architecture)]
-- Articles introducing Filecoin and its architecture in the Community
+- Two articles and a talk introducing Filecoin and its architecture in the Community

 ## Development Roadmap
 **Total Funding Amount:** $1800